2018–19 Auburn Tigers women's basketball team

-The 2018–19 Auburn Tigers women's basketball team represents Auburn University during the 2018–19 NCAA Division I women's basketball season.
-The Tigers, led by seventh-year head coach Terri Williams-Flournoy, play their home games at Auburn Arena as members of the Southeastern Conference.
+The 2018–19 Auburn Tigers women's basketball team represented Auburn University during the 2018–19 NCAA Division I women's basketball season.
+The Tigers, led by seventh-year head coach Terri Williams-Flournoy, played their home games at Auburn Arena as members of the Southeastern Conference.
 They finished the season 22–10, 9–7 in SEC play to finish in a tie for sixth place.
-They advanced to the quarterfinals of the SEC women's tournament where they lost to Texas A&M. They received an at-large bid to the NCAA women's tournament where they lost to BYU in the first round.
+They advanced to the quarterfinals of the SEC women's tournament, where they lost to Texas A&M. They received an at-large bid to the NCAA women's tournament, where they lost to BYU in the first round.

 Previous season

 They finished the 2017–18 season 14–15, 5–11 in SEC play to finish in tenth place.
 They lost in the second round of the SEC women's tournament to Tennessee.